segmentio/segment-docs/src/connections/destinations/catalog/accoil-analytics/index.md

 1. **Send event data**: Use Segment to funnel your product event data into Accoil.
 Focus on the events that are most significant to your product and users.
 2. **Build engagement profiles**: Teams can easily create and manage product engagement profiles, helping monitor feature adoption, user engagement, and buyer journey stages.
 3. **Connect to your tools**: Once your profiles are set up, Accoil connects to your GTM tools—like Slack, Intercom, HubSpot, and more.
-With detailed account and user insights, teams can take meaningful actions, such as alerting sales about accounts that have reached key milestones or notifying customer success about potential churn risks.
+With detailed account and user insights, teams can take meaningful actions, like alerting sales about accounts that have reached key milestones or notifying customer success about potential churn risks.

 ## Getting Started